Hard Hat Requirements — When and How to Wear Head Protection

 Why This Is Important

-Head injuries account for 9% of all workplace fatalities, with many resulting from failure to wear appropriate head protection.
+Head injuries are a leading cause of workplace death, and the great majority of workers killed by head injuries were not wearing head protection.
 A hard hat can be the difference between a minor bump and a life-threatening brain injury when objects fall or workers strike overhead obstacles.

 Even minor head injuries can have serious long-term consequences including memory problems, personality changes, and reduced cognitive function.
 The brain doesn’t heal like other body parts - prevention through proper head protection is the only reliable defense.